BhavanaMinchu/chocohouse-management/README.md

 ### Dockerfile

-Use the `Dockerfile` to containerize the application:
+Use the `Dockerfile` provided to containerize the application:

 Build the Docker image: